Explore Wisconsin's Flyway Film Festival

 The Romantic Comedy

 A good rom-com is fun, cute and leaves you walking away with a smile on your face.
-The lounge, one of the venues of the Flyway film festival, is easily the romantic comedy of the event.
-Located at The Breakwater Wine Bar, the lounge has an air of optimism and possibility that gives it an undeniable charm.
-From 9am to 2pm it is open to VIPs, Sponsors and Film Fest Passholders.
-In the evening the venue truly comes alive as film lovers converge to talk cinema over wine and cocktails.
+The Flyway Minema, one of the venues of the Flyway film festival, is easily the romantic comedy of the event.
+Located at right on the shores of Lake Pepin, the Minema possesses an earnest optimism that couples with a wonderful intimacy and gives the small theater an undeniable charm.
+Stop by the Filmmaker’s lounge and you’ll probably be lucky enough to find another cinema lover eager to discuss the last film.

-Where to eat: The whimsical Harbor View Café is located right next door and has been serving great food since 1980.
+Where to eat: The whimsical Harbor View Café is located right down the street and has been serving great food since 1980.
 Twice daily, the Harbor View posts a unique menu on their chalkboard, but whatever you choose to order, don’t miss out on their homemade soups!